 We know organizations will only see real returns on their investments in workplace safety and health if they engage in evidence-based OSH approaches like risk assessment and prevention through design.
 That’s why ASSP has helped develop safety and health curriculum guidelines for university programs that integrate these concepts, among others — ensuring higher education keeps the OSH profession relevant within the business community.

 ASSP Safety and Health Curriculum Guidelines

-ASSP's Educational Standards Committee developed guidelines to help universities development safety and health curricula.
+We have worked with AIHA to develop guidelines to help universities development safety and health curricula.
 These outcomes-based criteria suggest baccalaureate safety and health programs must demonstrate through assessment that their graduates are competent in the following seven knowledge domains:

 View our detailed guidelines